netviral/marketplace-backend/DOCUMENTATION.md

 ## 🔐 Authentication

  The application supports **JWT-based authentication** with support for browser cookies and direct API usage.
+ **Note on Global Authentication**: The application enforces `isCookieAuthenticated` middleware globally on the root API router.
+This means **all** routes documented below (except Auth initialization) require a valid authentication cookie to be accessed, effectively making "Public" routes accessible only to logged-in users.

 ### **Methods**
 1.  **Direct API (Bearer Token)**: